githubtraining/write-javascript-actions/responses/10_create-js-files.md

    ```

 2. Save the `joke.js` file.
-3. Add the following contents to the `.github/actions/joke-action/main.js` file:
+3. Create and add the following contents to the `.github/actions/joke-action/main.js` file:

    ```javascript
    const getJoke = require("./joke");